janikhans/ridezen-ui/README.md

-# Trackr UI
+# Ridezen UI

-Frontend UI for the Trackr app built using React.
+Frontend UI for Ridezen built using React.

-## Trackr
+## Ridezen

-Trackr is a simple (for now!) vehicle mileage tracking app.
-Input mileage + gas used and mpg will be figured out of the long term.
-Future features will add in notifications for due service.
+Ridezen is a fleet/vehicle maintenance tracking app.

 ## Getting started